Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 **Bootstrap**
 - [ ] Link bootstrap to index.html file.
-- [ ] Create a *navigation bar* that includes your name as the *page title*, and at least two *links* including your github profile and linkedin profile.
+- [ ] Create a *navigation bar* that includes your name as the *page title*, and at least two *links* including your github profile and linkedIn profile.
 - [ ] Use at least two bootstrap tags or classes to style your nav bar.

 **Media Queries, UI, UX**
-- [ ] Have at least one style change each for a narrow, medium, and wide browswer window.
+- [ ] Have at least one style change each for a narrow, medium, and wide browser window.
 - [ ] Use developer tools at least once to inspect your styles and check window width.
 - [ ] Make sure the User Interface of your site is appealing at all widths while keeping it simple.
 - [ ] Ask a peer to test your site and tell you about their experience.
 Change one thing that would provide better UX.